 The pedals and the drive wheel turn when the push assist system is used.
-There is a risk of injury if the pedelec wheels are not in contact with the ground when the push assist system is used (e.g. when carrying the pedelec up stairs or when placing it on a bicycle rack).
+There is a risk of injury if the wheels are not in contact with the ground when the push assist system is used (e.g. when carrying the pedelec up stairs or when loading it on a bicycle rack).

-- Only use the push assist mode when pushing the pedelec. - You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals.
+- Only use the push assist mode when pushing the pedelec. - ► You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals.

-The push assist helps move the pedelec.
+The push assist system helps with pushing the pedelec.
 The speed can be a maximum of 6 km/h in this case.

-- The tractive power of the push assist and its speed can be influenced by the selection of gear.
-We recommend using first gear for cycling uphill to protect the drive.

-- ✓ The level of assistance OFF must not be selected.

-- 1 Press push assist button briefly.

-- ➡ The push assist is activated.

-- 2 Press and hold plus button within 3 seconds.
+- ✓ The tractive power of the push assist and its speed can be influenced by the selection of gear.
+We recommend using first gear for cycling uphill to protect the drive. - ✓ The level of assistance OFF must not be selected. - 1 Press the push assist button briefly. - 2 Press and hold the plus button within 3 seconds to switch on the push assist. - 3 Release the plus button to shut off the push assist.
+The push assist system switches off automatically as soon as the wheels are blocked or the speed exceeds 6 km/h.

-- $\Rightarrow$ Push assist is switched on.

-- 3 Release plus button.

-- ➡ Push assist is switched off.

-- ⇒ The push assist system switches off automatically as soon as the pedelec wheels are blocked or the value exceeds 6 km/h.